New

 Conversation Length

-Koji's interview engine manages conversation length based on your interview guide configuration.
-The interviewer naturally wraps up the conversation when it has covered the topics defined in the guide.
+Koji's interview engine manages conversation length based on your research brief configuration.
+The interviewer naturally wraps up the conversation when it has covered the topics defined in the brief.
 You can also end the interview at any time by calling the complete endpoint.

-Typical interviews last 5 to 15 minutes for text and 8 to 20 minutes for voice, but this varies based on the guide complexity and respondent engagement.
+Typical interviews last 5 to 15 minutes for text and 8 to 20 minutes for voice, but this varies based on the research brief complexity and respondent engagement.

 Error Handling